 Since age-grading tables are compiled specifically with age in mind, most runners should find that the range of times required to achieve a certain percentage reflects their expectations fairly well.
 But it's worth noting some typical differences between older and younger runners.

-While it's the case that most runners slow down as they age, speed tends to drop off more quickly than endurance, so if you're a distance runner, then
+Although it's true that most runners slow down as they age, speed tends to drop off more quickly than endurance, so if you're a distance runner, thenthe case that

 Even if you haven't the slightest interest in basic speed for performance, we thoroughly recommend you include some faster running in your training on a regular basis, since it brings a wide range of benefits.